 Yijing is a first-year student at University of Pennsylvania Graduate School of Education.
 She is passionate about international communication and literacy development for vulnerable learners.
 She served as a co-editor for our weekly newsletter.

 Sandi Gendi is a OneShared.World Director of Global Leadership and acts as a lead coordinator for our WASHPAP team.
 Sandi is a student of law at Queens University, Faculty of Law in Ontario, Canada.
 Prior to that, she studied a joint Honours degree in Law with Business and Management.
 Sandi has utilised her academic and professional experiences to become an advocate for vulnerable communities.
 Sandi has been an active member of community legal clinic, StreetLaw, in advocating for members of the homeless community and ethnic minorities suffering with homelessness, against a piece of legislation that targeted these communities.
 In addition, Sandi has been an active member of the Friendship Ambassadors Foundation, as an ambassador to multiple Youth Assembly conferences and an intern working with the United Nations-affiliated NGO.
 Recently, in 2021, she founded Nunah, a platform for women of colour, created by women of colour to find support, mentorship and community.

-Mateo is a student at Dalhousie University in Halifax with a proposed major in Political Science with a focus in international politics.
+Mateo is a student at Dalhousie University in Halifax with a major in Political Science with a focus in international politics.
 Mateo is also the Director of Global Administration and is a communications coordinator with OneShared.World.

 Lucas has been an advisor at the Argentine Senate since 2013.
 He’s also working on some projects about sustainability, and helping in different NGOs aimed to promote peace and economic development in Latin America.